-You can use canned or defrosted frozen artichoke hearts, or I love these little pouches of steamed artichoke hearts, available in specialty markets and high end supermarkets.
+You can use canned or defrosted frozen artichoke hearts, or steamed artichoke hearts, available in specialty markets and high-end supermarkets.

 - 1 tablespoon olive oil

 - 3 pounds chicken thighs (bone-in, skin on; about 6 large thighs)

 - salt to taste

 - 1/4 pound chorizo (ground uncooked; pork or turkey chorizo)